tufstraka/avalott/README.md

-# Project Title: Lottery-DAO
+# Lottery-DAO

-## Description

-A Solidity smart contract `MultiTokenLottery` that implements a multi-token lottery system with the following features.
+A lottery system with the following features.

-## Features

 ### 1. **Multi-Token Support**